-This is a broad group and includes all sorts of metal and plastic workers.
-These folks set, operate and maintain machines that drill and bore, forge, mill and plane.
+This is a broad group and includes all sorts of workers who help produce metals and plastics.
+These workers set up, operate and maintain machines that drill and bore, mill and plane, and forge.
 This group also includes pourers and casters of metal.

-Metal and plastic workers face foreign competition and domestic displacement by computer-controlled machines taking over tasks for many types of production employees.
-Factors including equipment upgrades and competition from China — the world’s largest steel producer — have slashed employment in the domestic steel industry for decades.
+Metal and plastic workers face foreign competition — especially from China, the world’s largest steel producer — and displacement by computer-controlled machines that are taking over tasks for many types of production employees.
+These factors have slashed employment in the domestic steel industry for decades.

-It’s also worth noting many specific jobs in the plastic- and metal-making sector require a high school diploma or equivalent and a fairly short stint of on-the-job training, making the barrier to entry for these jobs low — and training a replacement relatively easy — if new hires don’t cut it.
-If you’re frequently jumping between jobs, try making your life easier by searching with one of these 11 free job-hunting apps.
+It’s also worth noting many specific jobs in the plastic- and metal-making sector require a high school diploma or equivalent as well as a fairly short stint of on-the-job training, making the entry barrier for these jobs low — and finding a replacement relatively easy if new hires don’t cut it.

 Telephone and Switchboard Operators

-It may sound like something out of an old movie, but these workers are certainly still around.
-They may no longer manually insert cords into jacks on a giant board, but they still relay incoming, outgoing and interoffice phone calls, sometimes giving the person calling additional information.
+It might sound like something out of an old movie, but these workers are certainly still around.
+They might no longer manually insert cords into jacks on a giant board, but they still provide information by accessing directories and relay incoming, outgoing and interoffice phone calls.

 Expected Job Loss by 2026: 20,500

-A recent survey from the Centers for Disease Control and Prevention showed more than half of all American adults live in a household without a landline telephone.
-Businesses are increasingly following suit, cutting the cord in favor of wireless communication services and voice-over-internet options.
-As a result, this occupational group, which includes answering service employees, is increasingly obsolete thanks to smartphones, voicemail and other more modern modes of communication.
+A 2016 survey from the National Center for Health Statistics showed that over half of American homes don’t have a landline telephone.
+Small businesses are increasingly following suit, cutting the cord in favor of wireless communication services.
+As a result, this occupational group is growing obsolete thanks to smartphones and more modern modes of communication.

-Cashiers process payments for goods and services.
-They primarily work behind the counter or at a checkout stand at grocery stores (25 percent of cashiers work at one) but can be found at gas stations, pharmacies, drug stores and other places.
+Cashiers interact with customers and process payments for goods and services.
+They primarily work behind the counter or at a checkout stand in grocery stores, gas stations, drugstores and other places that sell general merchandise.